-The first match played by the club at Cuckfield Park was on 3rd May 1891 against St. Wilfred's Working Men's Club, of Haywards Heath.
-This would have been on the North Field, then known as the Lower Park, or the area to the north of the Park's entrance, the Upper Park.
+The first match played by the Club at Cuckfield Park was on 3rd May 1891 against St. Wilfred's Working Men's Club, from Haywards Heath.
+This would have been on the North Field, then known as the Lower Park, or on the area to the north of the avenue then known as the Upper Park.
 It certainly was not on the present main ground, which was constructed ready for the 1895 season, by C.W.
 Sergison, owner of Cuckfield Park and the Sergison Estate.
 This move, along with the return of Montague Turner (later Club Captain) undoubtedly stabilised the Club and was the foundation for all we enjoy today.

-Saturday 2nd XI and Wednesday games had been played since the early 1900s and, in 1951, a Sunday XI first took the field.
-The Wednesday XI was, however, discontinued in 1962 due to lack of players following the formation of a Wednesday side in Haywards Heath.
-The re-introduction of a colts team in 1971 after a 100 year gap produced the impetus to enlarge the club.
-These lads were the potential backbone of the club, but as they grew older, there was not enough cricket for them and in 1975, a Sunday 2nd XI was formed.
+A Saturday 2nd XI and a Wednesday XI have played since the early 1900s and, in 1951, a Sunday XI first took the field.
+The Wednesday XI was, however, discontinued in 1961 due to lack of players following the formation of a Wednesday side in Haywards Heath.
+The re-introduction of a colts team in 1971 after a 100 years gap gave impetus to an enlargement of the Club.
+Many juniors have progressed to the senior teams and indeed now form about half of the adult members.

 Tweets by @CuckfieldCC